Pass 4 — Code generation¶

 Because the ops are already linear and the state ids are dense

-integers, most backends can emit the whole parser as a single
+backends emit the whole parser as a single switch in a single

 The compiled lexer DFA¶